Schr\"odinger equations with smooth measure potential and general measure data: Duality solutions to Schr odinger equations

-The goal of this section is to extend the notion of duality solution to Schr\"odinger equation (\ref{eq1.1}) with general Dirichlet operator $A$.
+The goal of this section is to extend the notion of duality solutions to Schr\"odinger equation (\ref{eq1.1}) with general Dirichlet operator $A$.
 Before giving the rigorous definition, some remarks are in order.
-In fact, $\zeta_\eta=J^\nu\eta$, so the key in the definition of duality solution is to give a proper pointwise meaning to the function $J^\nu\eta$.
+Observe that in fact, $\zeta_\eta=J^\nu\eta,\, m$-a.e., so the key in the definition of duality solution is to give a proper pointwise meaning to the function $J^\nu\eta$.
 For general $A$, we can no longer apply the notion of Lebesgue's points.
 Instead, we use the notion of Green's function.
 The problem is that without additional assumptions on the measure $\nu$, in general there is no Green function $G^\nu$ for the operator $-A+\nu$ on the whole $E$.
-To overcame this difficulty, we use the fact that there always exists a Green function $G^{E_\nu,\nu}$ on $E_\nu$ for the operator $(-A+\nu)_{|E_\nu}$ being the restriction of $-A+\nu$ to $E_\nu$, and then we show how one can extend $G^{E_\nu,\nu}$ in a canonical way to the whole $E$.
+To overcome this difficulty, we use the fact that there always exists a Green function $G^{E_\nu,\nu}$ on $E_\nu$ (cf. \eqref{eq3.1}) for the operator $(-A+\nu)_{|E_\nu}$ being the restriction of $-A+\nu$ to $E_\nu$, and then we show how to extend $G^{E_\nu,\nu}$ in a canonical way to the whole $E$.